m3trik/tentacle/docs/README.md

 ## Design:
 ######
 *This is a dynamic and modular marking menu style ui, with a QStackedWidget at it's core.
-The switchboard module provides convenience methods that allow quick and easy lookups when getting/setting ui and widget data across modules.*
+The switchboard module provides convenience methods that allow quick and easy lookups when getting/setting relevant ui and widget data across modules.*

 ![alt text](https://raw.githubusercontent.com/m3trik/tentacle/master/docs/toolkit_demo.gif)
 *Example re-opening the last scene, renaming a material, and selecting geometry by that material.